jaeyk/comp_thinking_social_science/docs/02_tidy_data.md

 ## [1] "1" "2" "2" "1" "c"
 ```

-For this reason, it's usually best to explicitly convert factors to character vectors if you need string-like behaviour.
+For this reason, it's usually best to explicitly convert factors to character vectors if you need string-like behavior.
 In early versions of R, there was a memory advantage to using factors instead of character vectors, but this is no longer the case.

 Unfortunately, most data loading functions in R automatically convert character vectors to factors.
 This is suboptimal, because there's no way for those functions to know the set of all possible levels or their optimal order.
-If this becomes a problem, use the argument `stringsAsFactors = FALSE` to suppress this behaviour, and then manually convert character vectors to factors using your knowledge of the data.
+If this becomes a problem, use the argument `stringsAsFactors = FALSE` to suppress this behavior, and then manually convert character vectors to factors using your knowledge of the data.

 **More attributes**